- Table of Contents

 4. Engage Early and Continuously

 Early involvement sets the stage for project success.
 Involve stakeholders from the embryonic stages of project planning to gather valuable insights and ensure their buy-in.
 Continuous engagement maintains a dynamic connection throughout the project lifecycle.
 Regular updates, feedback sessions, and addressing concerns promptly are pivotal elements.
-This ongoing interaction not only prevents misunderstandings but also adapts the project to evolving stakeholder expectations.
+This ongoing interaction prevents misunderstandings and adapts the project to evolving stakeholder expectations.

 5. Manage Expectations